 Cindy Thygeson, M.D., Director of Medical Affairs, focuses on the advancement of patient-centric care, assuring the quality and success of programs and services provided by Sutter Center for Psychiatry.
 Dr. Thygeson joined Sutter in 2009 to support development of consultation-liaison psychiatry and psychiatric response team services in the regional acute care hospitals.
 She is an alumna of the Scholars Program of the University of Maryland, with a degree in neurophysiology, and has a doctorate in medicine from Loma Linda University School of Medicine, California.
 Dr. Thygeson held residency in psychiatry and fellowship in child and adolescent psychiatry at the Johns Hopkins Hospital, Baltimore.
 She is board certified by the American Board of Psychiatry and Neurology in general psychiatry and child and adolescent psychiatry.

-Ernell Antonio, R.N., MBA, Regional Behavioral Health Educator, is responsible for educational and staff development activities, including behavioral health competency training for the regional acute care centers as well as regulatory accreditation compliance at Sutter Center for Psychiatry.
+Ernell Antonio, R.N., MBA, Director of Operations, is responsible for educational and staff development activities, including behavioral health competency training for the regional acute care centers as well as regulatory accreditation compliance at Sutter Center for Psychiatry.
 Ernell joined Sutter in 2012, bringing experience as a psychiatric facility director of clinical services and chief nursing officer.
 Ernell holds a bachelor’s degree in nursing from California State University, Hayward, and an MBA from Saint Mary's College of California.